 2014 Spark Blend – Tawse

 This sparkling at 12% alcohol is made in the traditional method from Chardonnay Quarry Road base, Pinot Noir of Laundry Vineyard, and Pinot Gris of Hillside Vineyard.
 After spending 12 months on lees, this sparkling has delicious notes of pie crust, a crisp green apple and citrus point at the nose.
-These flavors are complemented on the palate with flavors of Granny Smith apple, grapefruit and a hint of pastry taste.
-It retails $ 25.15 in private import or at thewinery.
-To know more us it’s here.
+These flavours are complemented on the palate with flavours of Granny Smith apple, grapefruit and a hint of pastry taste.
+Learn more here.

 2012 Chardonnay – Tawse Estate

 Here is an aromatic chardonnay at 13% alcohol, on the nose, you smells spicy oak, ripe tropical fruit, melon and white flower.
 These are followed by intense aromas of honeydew melon flavors , royal gala apple pie as well as spicy apples.
 A very fresh wine with which we made the tour of the cellars.
-It retails $ 38.15 in private import or winery.
-To know more follow this link.
+Learn more here.

 2014 Riesling – Limestone Ridge North

 This is the third leaf of Limestone Ridge, the organic and biodynamic vineyard farmed atop of the Twenty-Mile Bench.
 Made from grapes harvested by hand, it displays a vibrant aroma of lime zest followed by pink grapefruit, wet stone and lively acidity on the palate.
 This riesling, as we see very little here, is very mineral and slightly sweet to 9.5% alcohol.
 We want more of this type of wine here.
-It retails at $ 24.15 in private import or winery.
-To know more it’s on their website.
+Learn more here.

 2015 Rose – Growers Blend

 Not a wine tasted during the visit, but brought home.
 The Rose Growers Blend is a blend of Cabernet Franc / Cab Franc, Gamay and Pinot Noir.
-To give structure and color, the rosé is made using a process called “saignée”, where the drop of juice of red grapes specially selected from a single vineyard combined before they are pressed.
+To give structure and colour, the rosé is made using a process called “saignée”, where the drop of juice of red grapes specially selected from a single vineyard combined before they are pressed.
 This is the rosy driest domain, but still fruity with a sour cherry taste and fresh strawberries on the nose along with subtle spice notes.
 This wine is a delight on the palate with red fruits leading fresh and well balanced acidity, we are not in the presence of a Zinfandel here, but something much more sought after.
-It retails $ 20.15 in private import or domain. pleased to learn by visiting their website.
+Learn more here.

 2013 Pinot Noir – Tintern Road